 To import your apps to Facebook Business, navigate to Accounts > Apps.
 Click Add and select Add an app.

 Enter the App ID created from the previous step and click the Add App to continue.

-Select your app from the list to associate it to the property and click Next.
+Click Add Assets, select your app from the list to associate it to the property and click Add.

-Select your app from the list, add read_insights and read_audience_network_insights as the Available Scopes for the token to be generated, and click Generate Token.
+Select your app from the list, add read_audience_network_insights as the Available Scopes for the token to be generated, and click Generate Token.